Extra cover for your medical bills

-If you get sick or need ongoing medical treatment, the last
+If you get sick or need ongoing medical treatment, private

 health insurance can help reduce the cost of hospital fees and